Initiated by: Philippe Mikobi (National Museum Lubumbashi, DRC) and Maarten Vanden Eynde (Enough Room for Space, Brussels, BE)

 Location: National Museum of Lubumbashi, Lubumbashi, DRC

-Partners: Centre Cerfaux-Lefort (BE), Quai Branly Museum (FR)
+Partners: Centre Cerfaux-Lefort (BE), Quai Branly Museum (FR), University of Lubumbashi (DRC)

 National Museum of Lubumbashi, DRC